starfive-tech/Tools/README.md

 ### How to recover bootloader

 The SPL and U-Boot are stored inside the SPI flash on board.
 There may be situations where you accidentally emptied the flash or if the flash is damaged on your board.
-In these situations, it's better to recovery the bootloader.
+In these situations, it's better to recover the bootloader.

 Before you recover the bootloader, please double check the boot mode jumpers(Switch_2) on your board has already been switched to UART mode(GPIO_1,GPIO_0: 1,1);